Trail Building & Maintenance

 How do I go about starting a trail build?

 Next, head out on foot.
 Spend a few weeks exploring your new zone.
 Decide if it’s a feasible build based on terrain and drainage paths.
 Take a GPS with you and map out your proposed line.
-Save this as a Google maps KMZ file, as you’ll need it later.
+Save this as a Google maps KMZ , or GXT file, as you’ll need it later.

 Who is in charge of granting trail building permissions?